KeystoneHQ/keystone-developer/docs/integration/sign/aptos.md

 <!-- tabs:end -->

+All you need is to give the result of `nextPart` to a QR code presenter component, Keystone can then scan and parse the transaction data.

 You can change the value of `KeystoneSDK.maxFragmentLen` to modify the capacity of a single QR code, the default length is `400`.
-> Note:
-> The bigger the fragment length, the harder the Keystone scans it.
+> **Note**: The longer the fragment length, the more difficult it is for Keystone to scan.

 The QR code generated for the unsigned message above.

 ![](/_media/sign-aptos-message.png ':size=200')

 > [!ATTENTION]
-> The unsigned data might not always be able to encode in a single QR code,
-> don't forget to handle the scenario in which the unsigned data is too big and need to be displayed with an animated QR code.
+> The Keystone SDK will generate an infinite number of QR codes when the unsigned data is too big to put into a single QR code,
+> the software wallet needs to show the animated QR codes so that the Keystone hardware wallet can get all the transaction data via continuous scanning.
+> See [Fountain code](https://en.wikipedia.org/wiki/Fountain_code) for more information about multiple QR codes.

 ## Get Signature from Keystone

 Scan the animated QR code with your application on Keystone hardware wallet after signing the data.

+Keystone hardware wallet uses Fountain code to encode data when a single QR code is not able to contain all the information.
+Multiple QR code content is needed for Keystone SDK to recover the information provided by the Keystone hardware wallet.

 <!-- tabs:start -->